Mik3asg/blog/systemsgoliveblog/content/posts/k8s-zero-downtime-deployments-blue-green-strategy.md

 Here:

-- The labels applied to the green pods (`app:my-node-app`, `env:green`, `version: v2.0`) differentiate them from the blue pods running the older version.
+- The labels applied to the green pods (`app:my-node-app`, `env:green`, `version:v2.0`) differentiate them from the blue pods running the older version.
-- The selector in this deployment (`app:my-node-app`, `env: green`) will manage these green pods, ensuring Kubernetes knows which pods belong to this new environment.
+- The selector in this deployment (`app:my-node-app`, `env:green`) will manage these green pods, ensuring Kubernetes knows which pods belong to this new environment.

 ### Deploy the Green Environment